NWarrenGodkin95/PES-MachineLearning/README.md

 # Machine Learning for Potential Energy Landscapes
 Master's project: Using machine learning to build a MLP model for the representation of potential energy surfaces for molecules.

+Special thanks to Dr David Benoit for his support and guidance during this Master's project!

 This repository contains source code and artifacts for my master's project.
 See the respective directories for source code, related files, and more details.